xylous/settle/doc/SETTLE_MANUAL.md

 The configuration file is at either `$XDG_CONFIG_HOME/settle/settle.yaml`, if `$XDG_CONFIG_HOME` is set, either `~/.config/settle/settle.yaml`, by default.

+The configuration specifies the following properties:

-- `zettelkasten` - directory in which the notes are stored at
+- `zettelkasten` - directory in which the notes are stored in

     If you don't specify an absolute path, e.g. `notes`, it's assumed you want your Zettelkasten to be at `~/notes`.
 You can also use paths containing environment variables or paths starting with a tilde (`~`)

-- `template` - Path to Zettel template
+- `template` - path to Zettel template

     If empty, or if the path is invalid, then templates won't be used.
 You can use paths containing environment variables, or a leading tilde (`~`).